-- you are allergic to any ingredient in lidocaine/hydrocortisone cream or to similar medications (eg, dibucaine)
+- you are allergic to any ingredient in lidocaine/hydrocortisone cream or to similar medications (eg, amide-type local anesthetics)

-- you have a tuberculous or fungal skin infection, a herpes simplex skin infection, chickenpox, shingles, or a skin infection following smallpox vaccination
+- you have a tuberculous or fungal infection of the skin, a herpes simplex skin infection, or a skin infection following smallpox vaccination

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with lidocaine/hydrocortisone cream.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances